6 Types of Content Moderation with Examples

 3. E-commerce Platforms

 A seller lists a product on an e-commerce website that violates the platform's policies by selling counterfeit goods.
-The listing is automatically detected by the platform's moderation tools, removed from the site, and the seller is notified about the infringement and potential consequences.
+The listing is automatically detected by the platform's moderation tools, and removed from the site, and the seller is notified about the infringement and potential consequences.

-4. Video sharing platforms
+4. Video Sharing Platforms

 A user uploads a video that contains copyrighted music without permission.
 The platform's content ID system automatically identifies the copyrighted material.
 The video is either blocked, monetization is redirected to the copyright holder, or the user is asked to remove or replace the audio.

-5. Gaming communities
+5. Gaming Communities

 During a live gaming stream, a player uses offensive language.
 The platform's live chat moderation tools, supported by automated moderation and community reporting, flag the incident.
-The streamer receives a temporary ban from live streaming, and a notice about community behavior standards.
+The streamer receives a temporary ban from live streaming and a notice about community behavior standards.

-6. Review sites
+6. Review Sites

 A user submits a review for a restaurant that includes unfounded allegations and profanity.
 The review is flagged either by automated systems or community reports and is reviewed by a moderator, who removes the review and contacts the user to explain the decision and the importance of constructive feedback.